 As a minister, you encounter lots of broken people.
 I learned that there is no way on how to fix people.
 We can’t do that.
 They can only fix themselves.
 They just need the right tool.
 The tool for some is God, for some is a dream, and for some are both.
 I got both because while I was helping others getting themselves fixed, I was broken inside.
 I was smiling on the outside but I was desperate on the inside.
 My life was leaking away feeling unfulfilled by having a small role in my family’s life.
 Between 9-5 job, and then the minister life, I was barely able to be there with them.

 Programming saves some of us

 In 2019 I’ve met my second first love: programming.
-Though I don’t consider myself a full programmer, I do have clients that they think I am doing a pretty good job, I think that is why they hire me.
+Though I don’t consider myself a full programmer, I do have clients that they think I am doing a pretty good job, (this is one of them) I think that is why they hire me.
 I tried to work for some agencies and I don’t doubt the benefits of working in teams, in an AGILE environment, it’s just that the agencies I’ve met up to this point weren’t fitting or vice-versa.
 Meanwhile, I gave up searching to work for someone and decided to go freelance.
 Best decision ever.
 Now my kids have a father that is always there, I am my own boss and I learned to say the most important word in my life: “NO”.
 I got to say at the end of this short article that becoming a web developer is not as easy as having an ice cream, but it is doable.
 I am planning to write another article about how to get clients in generally, what tools I used and how to get exposure.
 Until next time, keep coding.

 Luc, web developer at his early 40’s